This page explains which foods to eat and which to avoid when taking a medicine called futibatinib.

 Fruits and vegetables

-Fruits and vegetables are naturally low in phosphate and can be eaten freely on a low phosphate diet.
+Fruits and vegetables are naturally low in phosphate and you can eat them freely on a low-phosphate diet.
 They are an important source of vitamins, minerals and fibre, and you should aim to have a minimum of five portions of fruits and vegetables per day.

-One portion of fresh, frozen or tinned fruit or vegetables is 80g (for example, a small handful of berries or grapes; one small apple, orange or banana; three heaped tablespoons of cooked vegetables; one small bowl of salad).
+• One portion is 80g of fresh, frozen or tinned fruit or vegetables.
+For example, a small handful of berries or grapes; one small apple, orange or banana; three heaped tablespoons of cooked vegetables; or one small bowl of salad.

-Beans and pulses can also count as a maximum of one portion (80g) of fruits/vegetables per day (for example, three heaped tablespoons of chickpeas, lentils, black-eye beans or turtle beans).
+• Beans and pulses can also count as one portion (80g) of fruits and vegetables per day.
+For example, three heaped tablespoons of chickpeas, lentils, black-eye beans or turtle beans.

 Protein – meat and fish